coq-community/corn/README.md

 ## Install from source
 ### Prerequisites
-This version of C-CoRN is known to compile with:
+This version of C-CoRN should follow Coq trunk and requires

-* Coq 8.4pl4
 * SCons 1.2 or make

 ### Git checkout and submodules